Should you ever buy a robot vacuum? After a year of living with one, I'm not convinced

 Are robot vacuums noisy?

 There's no way around it, these are noisy.
-I usually find they're a little quieter than a cordless or upright vacuum, because they're smaller, but it's still a vacuum.
+I usually find they're a little quieter than a cordless or upright vacuum because they're smaller, but it's still a vacuum.
 It's loud.
 Because these vacuums take longer than a person (most of the programs in my apartment take 30-40 minutes), I find it mildly annoying, low-level noise.
-You won't be able to take meetings, read, or watch tv while this runs.
-When I've used it on the weekend, I ended up putting my headphones in and watching Tiktok.
-If you're dreaming of a robot that will run round and vacuum while you put your feet up watch TV, I don't think one exists.
+You won't be able to take meetings, read, or watch TV while a robot vacuum does its stuff.
+I always have my headphones on while mine runs.
+If you're dreaming of a robot that will run around and vacuum while you put your feet up and watch TV, I don't think one exists.

-In the case of the model I'm testing at the moment, I've found that the noise of the autodock is the single worst feature.
+In the case of the model I've tested for the last year, I've found that the noise of the autodock is the single worst feature.
 In theory, I adore the autodock.
-It tops your robot up with water for you, and it removes the waste from the robot after every clean.
+It tops your robot up with water for you, and it removes and stores the waste from the robot after every clean.
 This is a great fix for one of my least favorite parts of robot vacuums.
-Most robot vacuums have tiny dustbins which mean you spend half your time emptying them and the process doesn't feel very automatic.
-But with the Roomba Combo j9+, I still haven't had to empty it once after weeks of use.
-It even looks good; iRobot fitted this particular autodock with a wood top, so it almost looks like a sidetable.
+Most robot vacuums have tiny dustbins, so you spend half your time emptying them and the process doesn't feel very automatic.
+In the course of the last year, I've changed the bag twice.
+Six months' worth of dirt stored up in one go is incredibly impressive.
+It even looks good; iRobot fitted this particular autodock with a wood top, so it almost looks like a side table.
 It's not invisible, but it doesn't stand out.
+Most friends I've had over in the past year didn't notice that this thing was a robot vacuum.
 I can't praise these features enough.

 Should I buy a robot vacuum?